 I wrote about some of their trials and tribulations about a year ago in the blog post George’s Tough Year.
-This is the next installment of their story.
+This is the next instalment of their story.

 In spite of babies lost to illness and a seemingly catastrophic injury, George has kept on keeping on and, with the help of his mate, Mabel, seems to be thriving.

 We never did figure out what exactly caused George’s beak to break.
 Theories have included: crash landing; attack from other birds; and a run in with a rat trap.
 I don’t think George is going to tell me any time soon.
 In any case, I hardly think he notices his half-beak any more.